IceTank/ZenithMotdCrypt/README.md

 # ZenithProxy Motd Crypt Plugin

-This is a plugin that encrypts MOTD packets.
-This is intended to prevent people being able to read the information in the MOTD such as Account Name, Online time and queue position.
+This is a plugin that encrypts the MOTD Entry on your server lists.
+This is intended to prevent people from being able to read the information in the MOTD such as Account Name, Online time and queue position.
-You will need a client mod that is able to decrypt the MOTD packets if you want to be able to read the MOTD.
+You will need a client mod that is able to decrypt the MOTD Message if you want to be able to read the MOTD.
 This does not replace a regular whitelist or authentication system, it is only intended to prevent casual snooping of MOTD information.

 ## Commands